High School / Guidance Counselors

 - Explore over 25 undergraduate majors offered at SMWC.

-- Encourage your students to schedule a campus visit or attend one of the admission events.
+- Encourage young women and men to schedule a campus visit or attend one of the admission events.

 - Campus ministry at The Woods provides students with experiences in service learning, community involvement and faith development.